Persona (1966 film): Style

-Biographer Jerry Vermilye wrote that despite experimenting with colour in 1964's All These Women, Persona represented Bergman and Nykvist's return to the "stark black-and-white austerity of earlier chamber pieces".
+Biographer Jerry Vermilye wrote that despite experimenting with color in 1964's All These Women, Persona represented Bergman and Nykvist's return to the "stark black-and-white austerity of earlier chamber pieces".
 They include Through a Glass Darkly, Winter Light and The Silence, with Vermilye calling Persona a sequel to the "trilogy".
 Bergman returned to Through a Glass Darkly's Fårö for its backdrop, which he used symbolically.
 According to Professor John Orr, an island setting offered "boldness and fluidity" that brought different dynamics to the drama.
 Orr wrote that the "island romanticism" was a transition from Bergman's earlier films into "dream and abstraction".
 Examining the visuals and the depiction of social isolation and mourning, critics Christopher Heathcote and Jai Marshall found parallels to Edvard Munch's paintings.

 According to Vineberg, Ullmann and Andersson's acting styles are dictated by the fact that Andersson does nearly all the talking.
 She delivers monologues, and Ullmann is a "naturalistic mime".
 A notable exception is when Elisabet is coaxed into saying the word "nothing", which Vineberg called ironic.
 Elisabet speaks only 14 words; Bergman said, "The human face is the great subject of the cinema.
 Everything is there".
 Vineberg wrote that the performances use the "mirror exercise", in which the actresses look directly at each other; one makes facial movements which the other tries to imitate.
 Ford wrote that Ullmann's performance is defined by "twitching lips, ambivalent gazes and vampyric desire".

 Music and other sounds also define Bergman's style.
 This includes the prologue, with a "discordant" score accompanied by dripping and a ringing telephone.
 In the scene where Elisabet meets Alma in her bedroom, foghorns accompany Werle's music.
 Musicologist Alexis Luko described the score as conveying "semantic meaning" with diabolus in musica ("the devil in music"), a common style in horror cinema.
 The addition of a foghorn indicates a meeting of "diegetic and non-diegetic", complementing the breaking of the fourth wall when Alma and Elisabet look at the audience.
 The music Elisabet hears in the hospital, Bach's Violin Concerto in E major, is meant to be "nice and soothing" and divert Elisabet from her mental torment.
 It fails to comfort; Wood calls it one of Bach's "most somber and tragic utterances", and the scene's lighting darkens accordingly.
 According to Luko, Elisabet's lack of sound (muteness) makes her fit "the cinematic profile of a powerful, pseudo-omniscient mute".